suryavamsi1563/working_chat_bot/data/data.md

 - /submit[{"adlt_or_sub":"submit"}](adlt_or_sub:submit)
 - /submit[{"adlt_or_sub":"submit"}](adlt_or_sub:submit)
 - submit this report
-- submit this report
 - submit a report
 - /submit[{"adlt_or_sub":"submit"}](adlt_or_sub:submit)
 - submit this report
 - submit
-- submit
 - /submit[{"adlt_or_sub":"submit"}](adlt_or_sub:submit)
 - /submit[{"adlt_or_sub":"submit"}](adlt_or_sub:submit)
-- submit this report
 - submit a report
 - i want to submit a report